DHAULAGIRI TREK IN NEPAL

 Day-3: Fly to Pokhara.
 Overnight hotel.Free to explore Pokhara

-Day-4: Drive to Beni (850m) - 4 hrs.After breakfast, you drive to Beni this day.
+Day-4: Drive to Beni (850m) - 4 hrs.After breakfast, you drive to Beni.
 The drive should take 4 hours and you'll find most of the part enjoyable, and offering good scenery.
 Beni is the district headquarters and has a police check post where your trekking permits will be examined.
 Beni is at the confluence of the Myagdi Khola and the Kali Gandaki.

 Day-5:Trek to Babiachor (950 m) - 5 hrs.From Beni you leave the Kali Gandaki and head west along the north bank of the Myagdi Khola through the village of Beni Mangalghat to Singa and Tatopani (hot springs).
 Crossing the bridge beyond the village by the south bank of the river, the trail makes a little half loop before crossing another bridge, near the village of Simalchour, back via the north bank from where it continues to Babichor.